 5 years full-time or part-time equivalent up to 12 years maximum.

-For all combined programs and in accordance with the Combined Degree Principles and Structures Guideline , the core and minimum requirements for each single degree component must be met in each combined program.
+For all combined programs and in accordance with the Program Management Procedure Manual - Coursework, the core and minimum requirements for each single degree component must be met in each combined program.
 Consideration is given to overlapping courses and/or content where applicable, but to also ensure that accreditation is not compromised.

-In the Bachelor of Civil Engineering (Honours)/ Bachelor of Surveying (Honours) program, students are required to complete 400 units, 380 units of which are core courses and 20 units of which are directed courses.
+In the Bachelor of Civil Engineering (Honours)/ Bachelor of Surveying (Honours) program, students are required to complete 400 units, which is comprised of:

 Download a program plan for further details on what you will study.
 Please refer to the program plan for the year that you commenced or transitioned into this program.